 Demat account is not required to start forex trading in India as you won’t get delivery of forex in your account at the end of the day.

-All the trades are cash-settled.
+All the forex trades are cash-settled.
 You need only two accounts, a forex trading account, and a bank account to start forex trading in India.

 Factors to Consider Before Opening a Forex Brokerage Account